evoingram/docmanagement/README.md

 Pluralsight: https://app.pluralsight.com/profile/erica-ingram <br>
 Company:     https://www.aquoco.co <br>

-i'm a self-taught programmer and I'm working on a portfolio, but here's some of my VBA code for now.
+i'm a self-taught programmer, working on a portfolio, but here's some of my VBA code for now.
 There's a whole bunch of good stuff here.

 Short Function Description: